 “The Greyhound Adoption Center decided that because we were experienced adopters, we could handle a puppy, ” Casady laughed.
 “I think that less experienced people would have said, ‘We’re done!’ long ago.”

-Where Ivy was older and work disciplined, Ella is exuberant, wild, mischievous and looked at the family cats and birds as interactive dog toys.
-She was also a dominant female and began to get aggressive with Casady’s husband Tim until they intervened with a trainer experienced with greyhounds.
+Where Ivy was older and work disciplined, Ella is exuberant, wild and mischievous.
+She looked at the family cats and birds as interactive dog toys.
+She was also a dominant female and got aggressive with Casady’s husband Tim until they intervened with a trainer experienced with greyhounds.

 If you’re adopting a greyhound

 Greyhounds make wonderful pets.
-Here’s a few things you should know about if you’re thinking about adopting a greyhound:
+Consider these if you’re thinking about adopting a greyhound:

 - Although greyhounds are large dogs (a male stands about 30-inches at the shoulder and weighs about 90 pounds), they make good apartment dogs.
 They don’t need as much space as some other breeds and they sleep nearly 18 hours a day.

-- They are known for being gentle, sensitive, intelligent and loyal to their owners.
+- These dogs are gentle, sensitive, intelligent and loyal to their owners.
 According to Casady, they love their people.

-- They are unable to sit because of their build.
+- Greyhounds cannot sit because of their build.

-- They don’t have a lot of fat on their bodies so they do need soft bedding to rest on to avoid painful sores.
+- Be sure your greyhound has soft, padded bedding.
+Without a lot of fat on their bodies, they are prone to painful sores unless they have a soft spot to rest in.
 This plus their lack of an undercoat also makes them sensitive to heat and cold.

-- Their blood chemistry is different than other dogs.
-Among the differences, they have more red blood cells and fewer platelets.
-They also are unable to metabolize barbiturate-based anesthesia like other dogs.
-This requires having a knowledgeable vet.
+- Find a knowledgeable vet.
+Greyhounds have different blood chemistry is different than other dogs.
+They have more red blood cells and fewer platelets.
+If they need surgery, they can’t metabolize barbiturate-based anesthesia like other dogs.

-- They are sensitive to insecticides and should not use flea collars or sprays with phyrethrin.
+- Sensitive to insecticides, greyhounds should not use flea collars or sprays with phyrethrin.

-- While they aren’t hypo allergenic, they aren’t as likely as other breeds to trigger allergies in people.
+- While not hypo allergenic, they aren’t as likely as other breeds to trigger allergies in people.